Improving generalization by mimicking the human visual diet: Methods

-A schematic of the proposed Contextual Domain Contrastive Net (CDCNet) is shown in \textbf{Fig~\ref{fig:model}}.
-We start with the Context-aware Transformer Network as the backbone \cite{bomatter2021pigs} and introduce critical modification of contrastive learning described below to enable generalization across semantic shifts.\looseness=-1
+A schematic of the proposed HDNet is shown in \textbf{Fig~\ref{fig:fig_6_architecture}}.
+We start with CRTNet as the backbone \cite{bomatter2021pigs} and introduce critical modification of contrastive learning described below to enable generalization across semantic shifts.\looseness=-1

-\subsection{Feature Extraction in Context-aware Recognition using a Cross-attention Transformer}
+\subsubsection{Feature Extraction in Context-aware Recognition using a Cross-attention Transformer}

 The context-aware recognition model in \cite{bomatter2021pigs} achieved superior performance in in-context object recognition when the training and test data are from the same domain.
 Here, we used the same backbone and briefly introduce the network architecture below (see \cite{bomatter2021pigs} for implementation details).